 A. Assisted living communities provide various levels of care, some of which may be covered by certain long-term care insurance policies.
 If you have this type of insurance, contact the company in advance and inquire as to whether your policy has an assisted living benefit.
 Veteran’s benefits can also be applied toward assisted living care.
 Not all assisted living communities are equipped to facilitate the application process, so when in doubt or if you need assistance and information, contact the Veteran’s Administration directly for application policies and procedures.

-Q. Why should I hire Team Junell instead of my friend from church, my past REALTOR®, my daughter’s best friend, or my neighbor?
+Q. Why should I hire Junell Realty Group instead of my friend from church, my past REALTOR®, my daughter’s best friend, or my neighbor?

 A. This particular move—a downsizing move–is unlike any other move you have made in the past.
 In fact, depending on market and economic circumstances (whether it’s a buyer’s or seller’s market), it is more critical now that you choose a trained REALTOR® with high-level sales and superior knowledge and negotiation skills the average REALTOR® may not yet possess.
 Remember, your downsizing move involves a rather extensive set of unique components, requiring highly specialized professionals to assist you in several dissimilar areas.
 You will require the best move manager available if you want your transition to be as trouble free as possible.
 Consider that Junell Realty Group not only has 15+ years of experience in varying market conditions, they have helped complete hundreds of moves.